• Skip to primary navigation

 Before we dive into the world of substitutions, let's talk about why they are important.
 Whether you're a professional chef or a home cook, there will be times when you run out of an essential ingredient or simply want to try something new.

-This is where substitutes come in – they provide alternative options that can save your dish and even elevate it to new levels.
+This is where substitutes come in - they provide alternative options that can save your dish and even improve it to new levels.

 But why bother with substitutes when you can just go to the store and buy what you need?
 Well, for one, sometimes it's not possible or convenient to make a trip to the store.